Gaurav-Gosain/gollama/README.md

 > [!NOTE]
 > The following options for multimodal models are also available, but are expermintal and may not work as expected

+> [!WARNING]
-> The responses are also slower than the normal models
+> The responses for multimodal llms are slower than the normal models (also depends on the size of the attached image)

 - `--attach-image`: Allow attaching an image to the prompt.
   > This option is automatically set to true if an image path is provided.